- Improve technical functionality and remember user preferences

 However, registration of certain information is also necessary in order to analyze how users use copenhagencard.dks website through Google Analytics, Facebook Pixel see below.

-When you access our Site, we automatically (i.e. not by registration) collect personal data (e.g. IP address, type of Internet browser and operating system used, domain name of the website from which you came, number of visits, average time spent on the site, pages viewed).
-We use this data to monitor the attractiveness of our Sites and improve their performance or content.
+When you access our website , we automatically (i.e. not by registration) collect personal data (e.g. IP address, type of Internet browser and operating system used, domain name of the website from which you came, number of visits, average time spent on the website, pages viewed).
+We use this data to monitor the attractiveness of our websites and improve their performance or content.

 This usage information will only be used within Wonderful Copenhagen and our relevant partners, to increase the quality of content, service and support to our visitors.
 Some of this information may be made public from time to time; however, it will only be in an aggregate, non-personally identifiable form.

-However, please note that if you do this it may impair the functionality of this Site.
+However, please note that if you do this it may impair the functionality of this Services.

-When you register contact information, e.g. name, e-mail address and telephone number we will process your personal data
+When you register contact information, e.g. name, e-mail address and telephone number we will process such personal data about you.

-E-mail addresses are used only to deliver requested information and only with your consent.
+E-mail addresses are used only to deliver requested information.

 How does Wonderful Copenhagen use the information collected?